booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 2. Write the image from the host computer to the Nano's memory card using https://www.balena.io/etcher/.

 3. Install the memory card in the Nano, attach the Nano to a monitor, keyboard, and mouse, boot the Nano (but first ensure that the SSD is NOT yet connected to the Nano), then follow the on screen start up instructions to configure the computer's name (in the form *nanoCluster#*, where # is the node ID from 0 to 3), user account (we use nano as the user ID), and wireless connection.
-It is important that you establish a static IP address for each node, as a precondition to configuring the Kubernetes infrastructure (and this is more easily done in the Nano's graphical user interface than in the terminal interface).
+It is important that you establish a static IP address for each node, as a precondition to configuring the Kubernetes infrastructure (which is more easily done in the Nano's graphical user interface than in the terminal interface).
 The start up process may ask you to update your software (which is harmless to do) and to reboot along the way. (see also https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-first-boot).

 4. Clone this repository (see also https://www.jetsonhacks.com/2019/09/17/jetson-nano-run-from-usb-drive/).
 ```